two korean women in traditional dress

 There’s no magic secret to learning Korean quickly.
 It takes focus, dedication, and many, many hours of practice.
 But there are some things you can do to steadily improve.
 The most important is to be consistent.
 It’s much more beneficial to study on a regular basis than to have long cram sessions every now and then.
 Most apps and courses encourage you to set a learning routine and stick with it.

 Another way to keep motivated is to find the resource that’s right for you.
 Everybody has a different learning style so what works for one person might not be as beneficial for somebody else.
-And since now there are so many tools available, it’s important to do your research to make sure you’re using something that’s truly worth your time and effort.
+And since now there are so many tools available, it’s important to do your research to make sure you’re using something truly worth your time and effort.

 How to Learn Korean: Final Thoughts